Jaguar XJ (X308)

-The Jaguar XJ (X308) is a full-size luxury saloon manufactured and marketed by Jaguar Cars for years 1997—2003 across two generations and featuring Jaguar's AJ-V8 and Jaguar's independent rear suspension.
-It was the third and final evolution of the XJ40 platform which had been in production since 1986.
+The Jaguar XJ (X308) is a full-size luxury saloon car made by Jaguar Cars from 1997 until 2002.
+It has a Jaguar AJ-V8 engine and Jaguar independent rear suspension.
+It was the third and final evolution of the Jaguar XJ40 platform that had been in production since 1986.
+It was preceded by the Jaguar XJ (X300).

 Exterior

-The X308 kept much of the same exterior styling as its predecessor, carrying its rounded four-headlamp bonnet, low roofline, sloping tail, and wrap-around rear light clusters.
-From the front, the two generations can be differentiated by the shape of the indicator lenses (rectangular on the X300, oval on the X308), and also by the shape of the fog lamps and lower valance air intake (both of which are more rounded on the X308).
+The X308 kept much of the same exterior styling as its predecessor, the Jaguar XJ (X300), carrying its rounded four-headlamp bonnet, low roofline, sloping tail, and wrap-around rear light clusters.
+From the front, the two generations can be differentiated by the shape of the indicator lenses (rectangular on the X300, oval on the X308), and also by the shape of the fog lamps and lower valance air intake, both of which are more rounded on the X308.

 The front and rear bumpers were both changed along with the taillights which had red/clear lenses rather than red/grey lenses.
-The grill surround and badging was slightly changed.
+The grille surround and badging was slightly changed.
 The headlight fixtures also included forward parking lights housed with the brights, new to X308.

 Interior

 The biggest change to the interior on the X308 was to the dashboard, which had remained essentially the same since the original XJ40 with only detail changes over the years.
 The rectangular instrument binnacle gave way to three deeply recessed dials similar in style to the recently introduced Jaguar XK8.
 The new fascia also allowed for the restoration of a proper glove compartment, which had been lost when the original XJ40 dash had been retrofitted with a passenger side airbag.
-Door trim and the design of the center console were also slightly revised.
+Door trim and the design of the centre console were also slightly revised.

 Mechanicals

+After the XJ40, Jaguar's intention was to launch a brand new saloon with a new V8 engine.
+Ford halted development of the saloon, termed XJ90, and proposed to install its new engine and front and rear ends onto the centre section of the XJ40 model; however, the V8 was not ready, the X300 became one of Jaguar's most successful models, and the X308 went on to become Jaguar's first V8-powered saloon car.

-Having discontinued production of both the AJ16 inline-six and V12 engines, Jaguar offered only its newly designed V8 engine (named the AJ-V8.)
-It was available in either 3.2 L or 4.0 L form, although certain markets (such as the United States) only received cars powered by the 4.0 L version.
+Having discontinued production of both the AJ16 inline-six and V12 engines, Jaguar offered only its newly designed V8 engine, which was named the AJ-V8.
+It was available in either 3.2 L or 4.0 L form; certain markets, such as the United States, only received cars powered by the 4.0 L version.
 The 4.0 L version was also supercharged in certain models.
 No manual gearbox or limited slip differential option were available for any models.
-Computer-controlled active suspension was available as a feature named "Computer Active Technology Suspension" (CATS).
+Computer-controlled active suspension was available as a feature named Computer Active Technology Suspension (CATS).

 Models

-Instead of the Daimler marque being used in certain markets, the equivalent "Vanden Plas" models were sold under the Jaguar name.
+Instead of the Daimler marque being used in certain markets, the equivalent Vanden Plas models were sold under the Jaguar name.